rotem227/ovalo-react/README.md

 Usage
 -------------

-## Basic State
+## Initial State

-The basic concept of the library is to define 'segments' data, which is basically an object that holds the app state and actions.
+The basic concept of the library is to define 'segments' data, which is basically an object that holds the app state.

 ### Creating segments data: